algoverzum/problemset/topics/shortest-paths/route-optimizer/statement/statement.en.md

 ## Route Optimizer
 The Millennium Falcon starts from Tatooine and can travel between various planets using specific routes.
 The planets are numbered from $1$ to $N$, with Tatooine being planet number $1$.
-Each route has a cost (e.g., fuel usage).
-Some routes are supported by the Rebellion, so their costs can be negative.
+Each route has a cost, which comes from fuel usage.
+Some routes are supported by the Rebel Alliance, so their costs can be negative.
 For example, there might be a route from Naboo to Kamino with a cost of $5$.
 It’s possible that the return path is unavailable — or if it exists, it might have a different cost, such as $-2$.

 Write a program that computes the minimum total cost to reach each planet from Tatooine using the available routes!
-The graph of the routes does not contain any negative-cost cycles.
+The graph of the routes does not contain any directed negative-cost cycles.

 ### Input
 The first line of input contains two integers: $N$ — the number of planets — and $M$ — the number of available routes.